truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 Selecting the **Encryption** option for the pool (root dataset) forces encryption for all datasets and zvols created within the root dataset.

 You cannot create an unencrypted dataset within an encrypted pool or dataset.
-This change does not affect existing datasets created in earlier releases of SCALE but does affect new datasets created in 22.12.3 and later releases.
+This change does not affect existing datasets created in earlier releases of TrueNAS but does affect new datasets created in 22.12.3 and later releases.

 Leave the **Encryption** option on the **Pool Creation Wizard** screen cleared to create an unencrypted pool.
 You can create both unencrypted and encrypted datasets within an unencrypted pool (root dataset).